Greedquest/VBA-Timing-Methods/README.md

 First though, some background*...

 <sup>* You could skip/skim this if you're familiar with how message queues and especially `WM_TIMER` messages work.
-Also quick disclaimer; I've only freshly learnt this stuff, I've done my best to make sure it's correct, but do correct any errors/ add clarifications as you see fit. </sup>
+Also quick disclaimer; I've only freshly learnt this stuff, I've done my best to make sure it's correct, but do point out any errors/ add clarifications as you see fit. </sup>

 # Of Message Queues and Timers